mbabynames search ✿

 Amy Grace

-Amy ("noble and strong") with Grace ("grace, elegance").
+Amy ("beloved") with Grace ("grace, elegance").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Grace (1 syllable) provides a firm close after the longer Amy.

 Amy Rose

-Amy ("noble and strong") with Rose ("rose flower").
+Amy ("beloved") with Rose ("rose flower").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Rose (1 syllable) provides a firm close after the longer Amy.

 Amy Claire